michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 15. And he said, Thou knowest that the kingdom was mine, and that all Israel set their faces on me, that I should reign: howbeit the kingdom is turned about, and is become my brother’s: for it was his from the Lord.

 16. And now I ask one petition of thee, deny me not.
-And she said unto him, Say on.deny…: Heb. turn not away my face
+And she said unto him, Say on.

 17. And he said, Speak, I pray thee, unto Solomon the king, (for he will not say thee nay,) that he give me Abishag the Shunammite to wife.